ni/nimble/packages/nimble-components/src/table/specs/table-row-selection.md

 ## Out of scope of this HLD

+The following items are out of scope of this HLD:

+-   The table will not support programmatically selecting grouped rows.
+This feature can be implemented in the future if desired, but the first step of adding this feature will need to be exposing row IDs for grouped rows.
-Any implication that data hierarchy has on row selection is out of scope for this HLD.
+-   Any implication that data hierarchy has on row selection is out of scope for this HLD.

 ## Links To Relevant Work Items and Reference Material